 Researching (Potential): You’ve identified a possible fit but haven’t committed to applying.

-Review this list regularly to avoid backlog.
+Review this list regularly to avoid a backlog.

 Planned (Upcoming Proposals / In the Works): You intend to apply.